West Cornwall · TR20

 House Extensions in Goldsithney

 Extensions are the bread and butter of Cornish homes — adding the kitchen-diner the original layout never had, the bedroom for a growing family, or the light and views the back of the house should always have had.
-In Goldsithney, that work is shaped by the place itself — Goldsithney is a small linear village on the B3280 inland from Marazion — and home to the Trademark Designs studio, so we know its lanes, water table and planning history personally, with a building stock that leans toward traditional granite cottages and Victorian semis.
+A Goldsithney brief starts on the street, not the screen — Goldsithney is a small linear village on the B3280 inland from Marazion — and home to the Trademark Designs studio, so we know its lanes, water table and planning history personally, with a building stock that leans toward Victorian semis and modern infill and barn conversions.

 - Rural / open-countryside policy area